miporto/mosig-3dgraphics-project/README.md

 1. Run `pip install -r requirements.txt`
 2. Run `python src/main.py`
 4. For moving the spaceship the following controls must be used:
-  a.
-W/S for moving it back and forth.
+    1. W/S for moving it back and forth.
-  b.
-A/D for moving it from left to right.
+    2. A/D for moving it from left to right.
-  c.
-E/F for moving it up and down.
+    3. E/F for moving it up and down.
-  d.
-Z/X/C for rotating it.
+    4. Z/X/C for rotating it.
 3. Close the viewing window with either Q or ESC keys.